flatscrew/rasterflow-docs/content/2.operations/compositors/gamma.md

 ::adwaita-card
 ---
 alt: Gamma
 caption: Math operation gamma, performs the operation per pixel, using either the constant provided in 'value' or the corresponding pixel from the buffer on aux as operands.
-The result is the evaluation of the expression result = (input >= 0.0f ? powf (input, value) : -powf (-input, value))
+The result is the evaluation of the expression result = (input >= 0.0f ? powf (input, value) : -powf (-input, value)).
 src: /images/operations/gegl-gamma.png
 ---
 ::